testdouble/test_data/README.md

   app**

-* Exposes a simple API for ensuring that your data will be pristine for each of your tests, whether the test depends on test_data, an empty database, or Rails fixtures
+* Exposes a simple API for ensuring that your data will be pristine for each of your tests, whether the test depends on test_data, factories, fixtures, or an empty database

 * Safeguards your tests from flaky failures and supercharges your build by providing a sophisticated transaction manager that isolates each test while